 Professor Adrian Miller

-Professor Adrian Miller is the Deputy Vice-President Indigenous Engagement, BHP Chair in Indigenous Engagement and Director of the Jawun Research Centre at Central Queensland University.
+Professor Miller is currently the Deputy Vice-President Indigenous Engagement, BHP Chair in Indigenous Engagement and Director of the Centre for Indigenous Health and Equity Research (CIHER) at Central Queensland University having held distinguished previous positions at Charles Darwin, Griffith, Southern Cross, Macquarie and James Cook Universities.
 During the past 25 years in higher education, he has demonstrated excellence in management, leadership, academic program development, teaching and research.
-This wealth of experience stands him in good stead to provide strategic leadership and vision to the management and growth of the Jilbay RHD Academy.
+He has a strong interest in applied research and twice been awarded Australian College of Educators Teaching Award.